-The festivities go into overdrive in December and January, so there’s much to choose from for both adults and the kids alike.
+The festivities go into overdrive in December and January, so there’s much to choose from for both adults and kids alike.
 From the traditional Reveillon dinners to the winter-themed festivals and bonfires, you’re in for a spectacle and an unforgettable, unique experience.

-Expect giant ice slides, a walk-through maze, and the gingerbread house display among many other attractions and ride.
-You can also have breakfast or take pictures with Santa, enjoy a 52×140-foot ice-skating rink, and have a snowball fight.
+Expect giant ice slides, a walk-through maze, and the gingerbread house display among many other attractions and rides.
+You can also take pictures with Santa, enjoy a 52×140-foot ice-skating rink, and have a snowball fight.
 Parents can take respite in the “adult lounge” (must be 21 or over to enter) overlooking the ice rink, and some friendly elves will be on hand to help wrangle the kids.

-Concerts and shows
+Concerts and Shows

 St. Louis Cathedral Concerts is an excellent (and free) annual program that features some of the city’s greatest musicians, representing genres as varied as jazz, indie folk, zydeco, and gospel.
-The concerts last for about an hour, and are held inside the cathedral throughout the month of December.
+The concerts last for about an hour and are held inside the cathedral throughout the month of December.
 Similarly, the historic St. Augustine church in Tremé also offers a few holiday concerts throughout the month of December.

-The Fulton Street pedestrian corridor is transformed into a winter wonderland of the Miracle on Fulton Street through December 26.
+The Fulton Street pedestrian corridor is transformed into a winter wonderland of the Miracle on Fulton Street through the month of December.
 The free spectacle features light shows, enormous gingerbread displays, festive drinks, and spectacular holiday illumination galore.

 Other Holiday Fun